The Surprising Power of Play and Creativity

 I was surprised how hard I found it to slow down.

-Compared to the many years I spend as a founder and CEO, my life now is in some ways unrecognizable.
+Compared to the many years I spent as a founder and CEO, my life now is in some ways unrecognizable.
 There is certainly less grind and more down time.
 You would think I might have improved at slowing down and relaxing!

 And yet...the propensity for doing is there.